+Just like in my German Chocolate Bundt Cake recipe, you will be folding egg whites into your cake batter.
 Using a rubber spatula, gently fold the egg whites and peanut butter chips into the cake batter.
 This will require a bit of patience and arm muscles, but it’s worth it in the end.

 Taking the time to gently incorporate the egg whites into the cake batter ensures that the air in the egg whites stays in tact.
 This means that the structure of the cake will be nice and fluffy.

 Step 8: Pour the cake batter into the prepared pan and bake.

 Pour the cake batter into a prepared bundt cake pan.
 Prepare the cake pan with generous amounts of butter to grease the bottom and sides of the pan.